sc-ventures/cloudbreak-documentation/docs/hostnames.md

-## Using custom hostnames based on Domain Name System (DNS)
+## Using custom hostnames based on DNS

 By default, when Cloudbreak provisions cloud provider resources, your cloud provider assigns hostnames for your cluster nodes.
-Optionally, instead of using these default hostnames, you can configure Cloudbreak to use custom hostnames.
+Optionally, instead of using default hostnames, you can configure Cloudbreak to use custom hostnames based on DNS.
+To do that, follow the steps for configuring reverse Domain Name System (DNS) described below.

-When the cluster node machines are spun up, they try to make a reverse DNS lookup (by querying of the DNS to determine the domain name associated with a specific IP address); if the reverse DNS lookup returns a valid value, then that value is set as hostname.
+When the cluster node machines are provisioned, they try to make a reverse DNS lookup (by querying of the DNS to determine the domain name associated with a specific IP address); if the reverse DNS lookup returns a valid value, then that value is set as hostname.
+This is why reverse DNS setup is required for using custom hostnames.

-[Comment]: <> (Is this option only available on AWS?)
+[Comment]: <> (DB-QUESTION: Next time, can you please not use any examlpe options called "beer"?
+It's cute bu t now I have to fix all screenshots.)

 ### Configure reverse DNS on AWS

+[Comment]: <> (DB-QUESTION: I am not sure if this is the best title?
+Configuring reverse DNS is only one of the steps)

 On AWS you have the following two options:

 * Use [Route53](https://aws.amazon.com/route53/) as DNS provider.
 * Set up your own DNS server in your VPC

-Both setups require you to have an existing VPC and attach a custom [DHCP option](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html) to it.
+Both options require you to have an existing VPC and attach a custom [DHCP option](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_DHCP_Options.html) to it.

 #### Configure reverse DNS using Route53